ThMountainMan/Invoice_Tracking/README.md

 - [x] Create / Edit Personal Data
 - [x] Create / Edit Payment Data

+- [x] Create / Edit Users

 =======

-- [ ] Get an overview of the Monthly / Yearly Income
+- [X] Get an overview of the Monthly / Yearly Income
 - [x] Track unpaied invoices
-- [ ] Generate PDF Invoices
+- [X] Generate PDF Invoices
 - [ ] Export Data to CSV

 ### Store The Information

-The Information is stored in a local sqllite database.
+The Invoice Information is stored in a local sqllite database.
 The functionality can be extended to store the date in a remote DB

-- [x] Extend the functionality to store the information in MySQL Database

 ### Create a GUI for Interaction

-Interaction with the Tool is based on a Python Bottle Webserver.
+Interaction with the Tool is currently based on a Python Flask Webserver.

 - [ ] Create a GUI
 - [x] Create a Webinterface